Toronto International Film Festival People's Choice Award: Documentaries

 The Toronto International Film Festival People's Choice Award for Documentaries is an annual film award, presented by the Toronto International Film Festival to the film rated as the year's most popular documentary film with festival audiences.
 The award was first introduced in 2009; prior to its introduction, documentary films were eligible for the Toronto International Film Festival People's Choice Award, with two documentaries having won that award and six having been named as runners-up.

+Although most documentaries at the festival screen in a dedicated TIFF Docs program, documentaries can also be screened in other programs.
+However, all documentaries are eligible for the award regardless of which program they screened in, rather than being limited exclusively to TIFF Docs titles.

-After the award is announced, the festival offers a repeat screening of the winner at the TIFF Bell Lightbox on the final day of the festival.
+After the award is announced, the festival offers a repeat screening of the winner at the TIFF Lightbox on the final day of the festival.

 Unlike the main People's Choice Award for feature films, however, the documentary award does not have a similar record of being a reliable predictor of Academy Award nominations.

 Process

-The voting process is the same as for the feature film People's Choice: at each documentary film screening, attendees are invited to "vote" for the film by rating it on their ticket stubs and leaving the stubs in voting boxes outside the theatre after the show.
+The voting process is the same as for the feature film People's Choice: at each documentary film screening, attendees are invited to vote for the film online, with voters' e-mail addresses cross-referenced against the ticket registrations to ensure that the vote cannot be manipulated by people who have not seen the film.